harris-chris/tree-surgeon/notes/notes.md

+Either we:
+- Have special syntax for the variable name, `file` or `row` or whatever we're calling it, and replace that special syntax with the real variable at some point.
+This variable has a special type (it is not a string).
+This would not get replaced during the `deName` stage, but would survive until the `deFunc` stage and get replaced with strings or whatever else then.
+- in deFuncs, we have some built-in functions, like `basename`.
+Right now we have no syntax to create functions, but this is something we want to add.
+So if the user has done:
+    `let nameMatchesMyFile = \a b -> (==) "myFile" b in nameMatchesMyFile (basename file)` or `let nameMatchesMyFile = ((==) "myFile") in nameMatchesMyFile (basename file)` we want this to deName to
+    `(==) (basename file) "myFile"`
+    so we need the parser to recognize that `nameMatchesMyFile (basename file)` in the original is a function, which it should already do but to do the let replacement, we probably need some special case, which combines the two recognized functions (`(==) "myFile"` and `nameMatchesMyFile (basename file)`).
+Something like:
+  `Let [("nameMatchesMyFile", EFunc _ "==" ["myFile"])] (EFunc _ "nameMatchesMyFile" [(basename file)]` `deName`s to `EFunc _ "==" ["myFile", (basename file)]`
+  which then `deFuncs` to `EFunc _ "==" ["myFile", "file_a.cpp"]`
+  and then `deFuncs` again to `False`.
+  So the conclusion of all this is that:
+    - A variable name is just a special case of a function that has no arguments
+    - we need Bools in the AST.
+    - we need a special case of `deName` to deal with this, and
+    - `==` needs to be a function, not a piece of AST syntax.
+    - Within the parser, we can make a function infix if we want to
+    - We need to supply the built-in functions (eg `==` to `deName`) -
+-

+This system doesn't work, because these stages can be nested within one another.
+Only stuff that can't contain other stuff can be done like this, like literals.
+A Func can contain a `StageAExp` as one of its arguments, so you'd need to have `StageAExp` as its type.
+I also worry that this will generate an insane syntax tree.

+Could this be done with parametric types?
+So types like `Par` are parenthesized initially with a union type containing everything, then after `resolveNames`, they are parenthesized with a union type containing everything minus names.

+(Names + Lets) + Values (includes Literals) + Booleans + Logicals (includes False/True)
+-> `resolveNames` ->
+Values + Booleans + Logicals
+-> `resolveLitFuncs` ->
+Literals + Booleans + Logicals
+-> `resolveBoolFuncs` ->
+Logicals (And/Or/Not/Parentheses/False/True)

+Logicals + Bools + (Literal == Literal)
+-> `resolveEqualities` ->
+Logicals + Bools
+-> `resolveLogicals` ->
+Bool

+collectively `resolveToBool`

+So a three-stage process.
+Could probably combine stages 2 & 3.

+Syntax
+  which has `resolve` so
+    - Let
+Resolvable (eg Or, Eqs, here Eqs takes Values not Exps) Value

+Funcs resolve to a value.
+A value maybe a Bool.
+All Exps resolve to a Bool.
+`name row` is of type `String`

+where Value does not resolve to Bool but Resolvable does. do we though?
+Maybe we just need to simplify everything down to Values.

+In some way, isn't all matching involving the comparison operators?
+What would not be?
+All matchers have to return boolean.
+What about using eg any though?
+Or startsWith?
+`any (startsWith "file") files`

+Some functions are matchers and some are not.
+- `name` is not a matcher, eg `name path`
+- `nameIs` is a matcher, but maybe == should be the only way of matching?

+We could either have a `Matcher` type that can do `getMatcher`, or have a `resolve` function that's like `deName` but also resolves non-matcher functions like `name`.
+That second one feels easiest.
+Do we want to consider eg `==` as a function?
+We probably wouldn't want to have it prefix.
+But it should be possible to have it infix.

+If we allow people to define custom functions via lambdas and assignments:
+`let startsWithFile = \x -> startsWith "file" in startsWithFile str` then we have to have a generic `func` exp, rather than separate AST objects for different functions.

+If we have a `func` exp, then it has to take a list of arguments, of unknown number.
+This makes parsing quite hard, you then have to have a way of knowing when you've hit the next valid expression.
+But maybe actually it's not.

+We are proposing to have a `func` exp, which takes any number of arguments.

+- Currently all the matcher `Exp`s do not take an argument, it might be more obvious what to do if they did.
+At the AST stage we are just resolving the grammar, so the matcher expressions should resolve to `Matcher VarName`.
+- The `Exp` type might need to have `getMatcher
+- Have a special AST object, `File`, for which `getMatcher` gives a `Matcher` that looks takes the FsObjData and

 We could have:
 - a function which has a single parameter, a list of directories, with the file (note that this may be a directory) as its final object.
 Have `basename` and `dirnames` functions which effectively are just `last` and `init`.
 The advantage of this is that we can have a single set of functions, eg `nameIs`, not `ancestorNameIs`.
 What would we call this object? `row`?
 Have a `type` function to tell if it's a file or a directory.
 Make sure these names are consistent with unix convention.
 - or, the argument could be the actual full string, eg `this/that/my_file.cpp`.
 Then `basename` gives you `my_file.cpp`.